Accident and Personal Injury Attorneys

-The Vaughn Law Offices provides legal services in Arizona and Colorado.
+The Vaughn Law Offices provides legal services with a commitment to excellence.
 We remain dedicated to providing the best possible representation in state, federal and tribal courts.

-Recent Events:The Vaughn Law Offices is pleased to announce that Justin Vaughn has been awarded the recognition of "Best of the Best" among personal injury attorneys for the second year in a row, and "Best of the Best" among lawyers for ten years running.
+Recent Events:The Vaughn Law Offices is pleased to announce that Justin Vaughn has been awarded the recognition of "Best of the Best" among personal injury attorneys for the third year in a row, and "Best of the Best" among lawyers for twelve years running.

 OUR LEGAL EXPERIENCE